Gman-Superfly/AKIRA/experiments/experiments_supporting_literature_and_reference/008_EXP_QUASIPARTICLE_DISPERSION/008_EXP_QUASIPARTICLE_DISPERSION.md

 ### 1.1 The Question

-If attention dynamics follow BEC physics, then Action Quanta should be **quasiparticles** — collective excitations with a characteristic dispersion relation:
+If attention dynamics follow BEC physics, then Action Quanta should be **quasiparticles**, collective excitations with a characteristic dispersion relation:

 **Do perturbations at different spatial frequencies propagate differently, following a Bogoliubov-like dispersion relation?**